svtk/AtomicKotlinCourse/Introduction to Objects/Objects Everywhere/Exercise 1/task.md

 ## Objects Everywhere (#1)

 Palindromes are words or phrases that read the same forward and backward.
-Some examples include "mom" and "dad."
-Write a function to test words or phrases for palindromes.

-Some examples:
+For
+example:

-"mom" is a palindrome
+- "mom" is a palindrome
-"dad" is a palindrome
+- "dad" is a palindrome
+- "rotator" is a palindrome
-"street" is not a palindrome
+- "street" is *not* a palindrome

+Write a function that checks whether a word or phrase is a palindrome.

 <div class="hint">

-`String`'s `reversed` member function may prove useful here.
+`String`'s `reversed()` member function may prove useful here.
 Use `==` to check whether two strings are equal.

 </div>